 Take-home claims are generally those asserted on behalf of claimants who have never set foot on the premises or used the product at issue, but who allege exposure to asbestos through others.
-This alleged exposure typically occurs through contaminated workplace clothing brought into the home by a spouse or other family member.
-These claims are also commonly referred to as "household," "bystander," "secondary," "second-hand," "non-occupational," or "para-occupational" exposure claims.1 Such claims are brought against premises owners, employers, product manufacturers and suppliers, and contractors.
+This alleged exposure typically occurs through contaminated workplace clothing brought into the home.
+Historically, these claims have been brought by a spouse/partner, but as time goes on and plaintiffs get younger we are seeing more take-home claims from the children of the alleged exposed person.
+These claims are also commonly referred to as "household," "bystander," "secondary," "second-hand," "non-occupational," or "para-occupational" exposure claims.'
+Such claims are brought against premises owners, employers, product manufacturers and suppliers, and contractors.